se-edu/guides/guidelines/commits.md

 <box type="info">

-[Here](https://github.com/se-edu/addressbook-level4/pull/237) is an example of a PR that is organized as described above.
+[Here](https://github.com/se-edu/addressbook-level4/pull/237) is an example PR of commits that are organized as described above.
 </box>